25 Investment Lessons Seasoned Investors Wish They Learned Sooner

 Treat Time Like Your Best Investment

 Time beats everything: money, opportunity, even skill.
-Lost money can come back.
-Lost time can’t.
-Investors who win are the ones who start early and let compound growth do the heavy lifting.
+Lost money can come back, but lost time never does.
+If you want to be a successful investor, start early and let compound growth do the heavy lifting.

 Invest in Yourself First

-Skills, knowledge, and relationships will make more millionaires than any stock market rally.
-Smart investors stack skills early and often, knowing it makes every other opportunity bigger and better.
+Skills, knowledge, and relationships create more millionaires than any single stock or market run.
+The most successful investors know that when you build yourself, every other opportunity gets bigger and better.

 Money always flows faster to people who know what they’re doing.
 Self-investment isn’t a luxury, it’s step one.